thadguidry/respec/github.md

 - [issueBase](issueBase)
 - [edDraftURI](edDraftURI)

-It also adds an object to [otherLinks](otherLinks) for under "Participate", with the appropriate links to your GitHub repository.
+It adds "Feedback:" to the header of the document, with the appropriate links to your GitHub repository.

 This is normally what you want: